alex-lc/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

 We can partition our application into sub-applications by using routers.
+This allows us to break our routes into a more organized fashion.

 ## Minimum Viable Product